How To Fill Out Form 6198: Instructions & Example

 Since Amara’s activity began after the effective date (the effective date is the first day of the first tax year beginning after 1975), she does not need to complete Part III of this form.
 So, her accountant left it blank.

-- Step 4.1: On line 20, the accountant enters the greater of line 10b or line 19b, which is $50,000 for Amara.
-This is the amount Amara has at risk.
+- Step 4.1: On line 20, Amara enters the greater of line 10b or line 19b, which is $50,000 for Amara.
+This is the amount Amara has at risk and is the maximum amount she’ll be able to deduct.

-Since Amara materially participates in the activity, the accountant will carry this value over to IRS Schedule E page 2 Part II, line 28A, column i.
+Since Amara materially participates in the activity, she will carry this value over to IRS Schedule E page 2 Part II, line 28A, column i.
 Then, they will enter the total allowable loss on line 41, which is $50,000.

 Who Must File Form 6198